 You can access any video from the practice page of its associated skill by clicking the “Watch a tutorial” link near the top of the page.

-Video tutorials are currently available for most 4th-grade through Geometry math skills, including almost all of the Common Core-aligned skills and many skill-plan-only skills.
+In addition to most 3rd-grade through Geometry math skills, video tutorials also include almost all of the Common Core-aligned skills and many skill-plan-only skills.
 Videos are available on desktop and mobile-web, but they are not available on the IXL apps at this time.

 What to expect from video tutorials